-Our counselors are available during the open enrollment period to help you understand your options.
+Our counselors are available to help you understand your options.

 To speak with a counselor call:

-Apply for NH Medicaid at NH Easy or call our office and ask to speak with a Certified Application Counselor.
+To apply for NH Medicaid, visit NH Easy or call our office and ask to speak with a Certified Application Counselor.

 How much you pay for health coverage depends on your household income.
 You might qualify for lower costs based on your household size and income.
 You may also qualify for Medicaid or the Children’s Health Insurance Program.
 If you don’t qualify for lower costs, you can still use the Marketplace to buy insurance.